 - Saw (or have your wood cut to size at your local hardware store)

-First cut your wood to size (you can make your flower press any size you want!).
-I made mine approx. 8×10 inches.
+First, cut your wood to size (you can make your flower press any size you want!).
+I made mine approx. 8″x 10″.
 Then, with the two pieces of wood stacked together, drill a hole through each corner (all the way through both pieces of wood).
-Use sand paper to sand off any rough edges.
+Use sandpaper to smooth off any rough edges.